JonahdoesIT/AWS-S3-Backup-Automation-with-AWS-CLI/README.md

 - **Windows:**
 C:\Users\<YourUsername>\.aws\credentials
-You can view the contents with:
+You can view the contents with powershell

-powershell
-type $HOME\.aws\credentials
+$HOME\.aws\credentials
 ⚠️ Important: These credentials are saved in plain text.
 Never upload this file to GitHub.
 Use .gitignore to exclude it if needed.